+In Section 2, we prove Theorem \ref{th1}.
 We begin by proving that the equation admits a solution in a bounded domain \( \Omega \).
 To achieve this, we employ an iterative method beginning with the initial function $f_0=0$, which generates a monotone decreasing sequence $\left\{f_k\right\}$.
 If this sequence converges, its limit yields a solution to the equation on $\Omega$.

 To investigate convergence, we introduce an associated energy functional $I_{\bar{\Omega}}(f_k)$, and show that it is monotone decreasing and bounded from above.
 Based on this functional, we derive estimates that imply the uniform boundedness of the sequence $\left\|u_k\right\|_{L^{2}(\Omega)}$.
 Since $L^{2}(\Omega)$ is finite- dimensional, this ensures the existence of a solution on $\Omega$.